nais/doc/docs/naisjob/reference.md

     ```

 #### gcp.sqlInstances[].diskAutoresize
 When set to true, GCP will automatically increase storage by XXX for the database when disk usage is above the high water mark.
+Setting this field to true also disables manual control over disk size, i.e. the `diskSize` parameter will be ignored.

 Relevant information: